-Celebrity Deaths December 2016: Carrie Fisher Doesn’t Want To Be Remembered For Her ‘Star Wars’ Slave Costume
+Celebrity Deaths December, 2016: Carrie Fisher Doesn’t Want To Be Remembered For Her ‘Star Wars’ Slave Costume

 — Billy Dee Williams (@realbdw) December 27, 2016

-Many of them also remember how much Fisher became a huge influence to female thespians when she first took on the role as Princess Leia in the original Star Wars trilogy.
+Many of them also remember how influential Fisher became to female thespians when she first took on the role as Princess Leia in the original Star Wars trilogy.

 A lot of people deemed her portrayal of Leia as a positive influence to women everywhere because she exuded strength and independence when such things were still unheard of for a female character at that time.
 Carrie Fisher’s Leia was never a damsel in distress.
 Rather, Fisher’s role was that of a strong woman capable of holding her own against other men and it is because of this that a lot of people remember Fisher fondly and the role she popularized.

-But if the strength and courage of Leia were aspects of her character to be remembered forever the late actress would rather forget a few things about the intergalactic princess.
+But if the strength and courage of Leia were aspects of her character to be remembered forever, the late actress would rather forget a few things about the intergalactic princess.

 According to E!
 News, Fisher hated the slave costume that Princess Leia wore on Return of the Jedi.
 She said that the costume was uncomfortable to wear and that during filming she would often had to check if it was still intact and not spilling her breasts to the public.